ablucher/The-Cancer-Targetome/README.md

 the strength of evidence behind a putative drug-target interaction.

 ### Contact
-Please contact Aurora Blucher (blucher@ohsu.edu) with questions, concerns, and comments.
+Please contact Aurora Blucher (blucher@ohsu.edu) with questions and comments.